-It is recommended that the patient be assessed by a doctor to establish a baseline and then monitored daily.
+It is essential that the patient be closely monitored, ideally by the GP, to establish a baseline to monitor progress.
 Record:

-- Extent and severity of rash if possible mark, or photograph the border of the erythema. - Level of systemic upset pulse, temperature, rate of breathing etc. - C Reactive Protein/Erythrocyte Sedimentation Rate/White cell count (WCC may not be elevated); - Microbiology of any cuts or breaks in the skin before antibiotic is commenced.2

-- Oral Phenoxymethylpenicillin 500mg 6 hourly (for patients over 100kg give 1G); - If there is any evident Staph Aureus infection, eg. Folliculitis, pus or dermatitis; prescribe Dicloxacillin or Flucloxacillin 500mg 6 hourly; - For patients hypersensitive to penicillin; prescribe Cephalexin 500mg 6 hourly; - For patients allergic to penicillin; prescribe Clindamycin 300mg 8 hourly.
+- Extent and severity of rash if possible mark and date the border of the erythema - Level of systemic upset pulse, temperature, rate of breathing etc. - C Reactive Protein/Erythrocyte Sedimentation Rate/White cell count (WCC may not be elevated); - Microbiology of any cuts or breaks in the skin before antibiotic is commenced.2 Prescribe: - Oral Phenoxymethylpenicillin 500mg 6 hourly (for patients over 100kg give 1G); - If there is any evident Staph Aureus infection, eg. Folliculitis, pus or dermatitis, prescribe Dicloxacillin or Flucloxacillin 500mg 6 hourly; - For patients hypersensitive to penicillin, prescribe Cephalexin 500mg 6 hourly; - For patients allergic to penicillin, prescribe Clindamycin 300mg 8 hourly.